Lab 17: The Pectoral Girdle and Arm

 • Spatial relationships are key!
 Understanding the relationships between structures (e.g., posterior, anterior, medial, lateral, superior, inferior, superficial, deep) will help you know what you are viewing at each level.
 For example, with the posterior muscles acting on the pectoral girdle, you know that the trapezius is superficial (posterior) to the rhomboids.

-All muscles on the list of terms are visible either in part or on the whole on the upper extremity tissue.
+All muscles on the list of terms are visible either in part or on the whole on the upper extremity tissue and donors.
 Be sure to view all extremity tissue available in the lab.
 Two arms have been dissected more superficially, while the others have been dissected so that you can identify some deeper structures.

 It can be helpful for you to have the muscle tables with you while you are examining these structures.
 Noting the orientation of muscle fibers and the origin/insertions can help you understand the actions of these muscles.